roboltz/Cassettify/README.md

 ## Planned Additions
 * Constant BPM mode. (for better support for most newer digital music)
+* BPM Range for the automatic beat finder (set the range you want the bpm to be set to for higher or lower bpm limits)
 * Button in track menu to listen to the song with beat ticks
 * RGB selector for custom cassette color.
+(Next Update)
 * Visual Beat editor (similar to the base game's, but with some extra features like beat snapping, this will take a while and wont be added until much later)

 ## Build Instructions
-These instructions are designed for people contributing to the repository and are testing!
+These instructions are designed for people contributing to the repository and are testing, or if I update the app and forget to make a precompiled release for it.
 For an already compiled version, check under Releases on the right side of the tab.

 1. Download source code, either manually or with this git command:
 ```console